cassidylinhares/iotProject/README.md

 1. Open terminal and enter `ifconfig`
 2. Look for the wifi ipv4 address and copy it

-### 3. Set Up Backend <a name="back"></a>
+### 3. Set Up Backend Locally <a name="back"></a>
 1. Open the `IoTAssignment2Back/` in VS code
 2. Make a python virtual env (I used python 3.6) using these steps: https://code.visualstudio.com/docs/python/tutorial-django#_create-a-project-environment-for-the-django-tutorial
 3. Install the requirements with `pip install -r requirements.txt` into the virtual env
 4. Open the `settings.py` file
 5. In the `ALLOWED_HOSTS` (`line28`) add your ipv4 address
 6. Migrate the database with `python manage.py migrate`
-7. Run the server with `python manage.py runserver your_ip_addr:8000` or `python manage.py runserver 0.0.0.0:8000`
+7. Run the server with `python manage.py runserver your_ip_addr:8000`
 8. To run the test use `python managae.py test`

-### 4. [Set Up Frontend](https://github.com/cassidylinhares/iotProjectWebFront#setup-) <a name="front"></a>
+### 4. [Set Up Frontend Locally](https://github.com/cassidylinhares/iotProjectWebFront#setup-) <a name="front"></a>

-### 5. Set Up IoT Sensor <a name="sensor"></a>
+### 5. Set Up IoT Sensor To Cloud <a name="sensor"></a>
 1. You need to have the capacitive soil moisture sensor v1.2 and hook it up to the node mcu esp8266
 2. Open the iot_moistureSensor in arduino
 3. Replace `ssid` to your ssid and `password` to your wifi password
 4. Replace `serverName` with your ip address
 5. upload to nodemcu and done!
+**Note:** The sensor connects to the cloud service.
+I didn't upload the code to make it run locally but a tutorial for this can be found here: https://randomnerdtutorials.com/esp8266-nodemcu-http-get-post-arduino/

 ## API Usagae & Implementation <a name="api"></a>
+### `GET /getPlants`
+Gets all the options for types of plants to pick from
+### `GET /changePlantType/plantId/plantType`
+Tells the server to set the ideal moisture for said meter id to be the plant type specified
-### `getMoistureLevels/`
+### `GET /getMoistureLevels/plantId`
-Gets all the moisture levels, the timestamp created, and id
+Gets all the moisture levels, meter ids, plant types, the timestamp created, and ids for a specific moisture meter
-### `getMoistureLevel/id/`
+### `GET /getMoistureLevel/plantId/`
-Gets a moisture level by id.
-Returns the id, moisture level, and timestamp from when it was read
+Gets a moisture level by moisture meter id.
+Possible values are ['plant1', 'plant2'].
+Returns the id, meter id, plant type, moisture level, and timestamp from when it was read
-### `insertMoistureLevel/`
+### `POST /insertMoistureLevel`
 Inserts moisture level.
-This is currently inserted every 10min but the moisture sensor through IoT Post request.
+This is currently inserted every 1 min but the moisture sensor through IoT Post request.
 The sensor reads the values at that moment and then makes a POST request with application/json content type, the server receives these values and inserts them into the database.
-The id and timestamp are auto generated and do not need to be inserted by the device or user
+The id, timestamp and plant type are auto generated and do not need to be inserted by the device or user
-### `updateMoistureLevel/id/`
+### `PUT updateMoistureLevel/id/`
 Updates the moisture level using an existing id.
 The only thing that can be changed is the moisture level.
-Returns the id, timestamp, and updated moisture level
+Returns the id, meter id, plant type, timestamp, and updated moisture level
-### `deleteMoistureLevel/id/`
+### `DELETE deleteMoistureLevel/id/`
 Deletes a moisture level by id